ruzz/reactive-variable-manager/README.md

 # reactive-variable-manager
 =========================

-a manager class for for the meteor reactive variable class (https://github.com/ruzz/Meteor-ReactiveVariable.git) which probably makes the ReactiveVariable a much more interesting and useful tool in your toolbox.
+a manager class for  the meteor reactive variable class (https://github.com/ruzz/Meteor-ReactiveVariable.git) which probably makes the ReactiveVariable a much more interesting and useful tool in your toolbox.

 feel free to pull, fork, frak, or pontificate. i'm open like an all night diner.